Police investigating reported shooting in Dayton

-DAYTON — Police are investigating reports of a shooting in Dayton Wednesday night, a Montgomery County dispatch supervisor confirmed.
+DAYTON — Police are investigating a reported shooting in Dayton early Monday morning.

 [DOWNLOAD: Free WHIO-TV News app for alerts as news breaks]